GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 	// ...

-	/* More fields here that implement allocation of `struct sigcon_task`
+	/* More fields here that implement allocation of `struct sigtaskcon`
 	 * for  the  owning  thread.
 However,  all  of these  fields  will be
 	 * "[lock(THIS_TASK)]" (iow: thread-local), and so aren't relevant to
 	 * the cross-thread part of the signal system. */